GMU Digital Design News

 Sonic X Shadow Generations Sales Top 2 Million In Another Sega Milestone

-President of Sega, Shuji Utsumi recently announced that sales for their action-adventure platformer SONIC X SHADOW GENERATIONS have surpassed two million units sold worldwide; The title combines elements of two titles, SONIC Generations featuring Classic and Modern Sonic as the game’s heroic leads and…
+Sonic X Shadow Generations Sells Over 2 Million Units President of Sega, Shuji Utsumi recently announced that sales for their action-adventure platformer SONIC X SHADOW GENERATIONS have surpassed two million units sold worldwide; The title combines elements of two titles, SONIC Generations featuring Classic…

-This Self-Taught Artist, Known For His Art Magazine Riffs, Lands His First Solo Museum Show at MoMA
+Self-Taught Artist Lands His First Solo Museum Show at MoMA

-Artforum, Art in America, and Frieze have all featured in his paintings.
-A self-trained artist who often takes art and art magazines as his subject will get a major museum spotlight this coming winter.
+Artforum, Art in America, and Frieze have all featured in his paintings A self-taught artist who often takes art and art magazines as his subject will get his first solo exhibition this coming winter.
 In its Projects gallery, which is…

 Indie Bookstores Will Soon Be Able to Sell E-Books to Customers

-When Andy Hunter started Bookshop in 2020, his goal was to build an online bookstore that served as an indie alternative to Amazon.
-Five years later, more than 2,200 independent bookstores sell books through the site, which has generated more…
+An Idea Was Born When Andy Hunter started Bookshop in 2020, his goal was to build an online bookstore that served as an indie alternative to Amazon.
+Five years later, more than 2,200 independent bookstores sell books through the site,…

 Everything you need to know about sports tourism

-Twenty-one years ago, armed with a backpack and England rugby shirt, I set off for Australia.
+Traveling to celebrate sports Twenty-one years ago, armed with a backpack and England rugby shirt, I set off for Australia.
 After 18 joyless months of saving up my salary and holiday days, three glorious, sunlit weeks Down Under awaited.
-But it wasn’t just Australia’s manifold…
+But it…

 The mysterious New York nanny who helped shape 20th-century street photography

-Oscar Joyo Harnesses Color and Pattern With Latest Works
+Oscar Joyo Harnesses Colour and Pattern With Latest Works

 The insect that painted Europe red